Your Rights as a Cedars-Sinai Patient

 - Be free from restraints and seclusion of any form used as a means of coercion, discipline, convenience or retaliation by staff.

 - Exercise these rights without regard to sex, race, color, religion, ancestry, national origin, age, disability, medical condition, marital status, sexual orientation, gender identify, gender expression, educational background, economic status or the source of payment for care.
 Cedars-Sinai does not exclude, deny benefits to or otherwise discriminate against any person on these bases in admission to, participation in or receipt of the services and benefits under any of its programs and activities, whether carried out by Cedars-Sinai directly or through a contractor or any other entity with which Cedars-Sinai arranges to carry out its programs and activities.
-Inquiries, grievances or complaints related to this nondiscrimination policy may be directed to the vice president, Corporate Integrity Program at 310-423-7972 or through the Cedars-Sinai Compliance Line at 800-233-2775 (800-CEDARS5).
+Inquiries, grievances or complaints related to this nondiscrimination policy may be directed to the Office of Patient Advocacy at 310-423-6217.

 You have the right to: